Robert S. Wiesenthal: Blade Urban Air Mobility

 Blade’s asset-light model, strategic network of 12 passenger terminals (including three in India) consumer-to-cockpit technology stack, over 200,000 users, and strong brand profile, will enable it to make seamless transition for Electric Vertical Aircraft (“EVA” or “eVTOL”).

 Additionally, the company is now in its fifth year offering seasonal scheduled jet service between New York and Miami, Florida.
 The BLADEone jet service, which utilizes a 16-person jet (retrofitted from 65-passenger commercial use), is harmonized with helicopter flights to enable passengers to depart from or arrive directly in Manhattan rather than an area airport.
 In 2020, the company added a route between New York and Aspen.

 In late March 22, 2018, completed its Series B Financing.
 Lead investors Colony-North Star and Lerer-Hippeau were joined by Airbus Helicopters and LionTree Ventures.
 Approximately $38 million was raised.

-Concurrent with the financing, the company entered into an alliance with Airbus Helicopters to accelerate the adoption of Electric Vertical Aircraft (“EVA” or “eVTOL”) and on-the-ground customer experience management for the Airbus Ride helicopter service in the Dallas market.
-Airbus Ride has operated for two years and will be co-branded with Blade.
-Additionally, Blade and Airbus will jointly explore launching an intra-city helicopter service in an international market to be determined this year.
-This jointly owned service will be Blade's first new market launch overseas.
+In November 2020, Blade became the first aviation company to require pre-boarding coronavirus testing for flights within the United States.
+The tests were distributed by CrowdRX, a division of Global Medical Response.

+On May 10, 2021, Blade became the first publicly traded urban air mobility company.
+In listing the company it changed its name from Blade Urban Air Mobility to Blade Air Mobility.
+The stock offering was handled through the merger of Experience Investment Corp. (sponsored by KSL Capital Partners) with BLADE Urban Air Mobility, Inc. The new company became BLADE Air Mobility.
+BLADE Urban Air became a wholly owned subsidiary.

+In September 2021, Blade announced the acquisition of Trinity Air Medical, a nationwide organ logistics and transportation company, for an upfront purchase price of $23 million.
+Trinity's end-to-end services integrate air missions with ground transport.

+In December 2021, Blade entered the Vancouver market with the acquisition of the exclusive rights to Helijet's scheduled passenger business, for which Blade paid approximately $12 million.
+At the time of the acquisition, Helijet was operating at an annualized revenue run-rate that was about 50% of its pre-COVID-19 level of US$15 million.

+In May 2022, Blade announced it would acquire the asset-light commercial passenger transport activities of three European urban air mobility operators - Monacair SAM, Héli Sécurité and Azur Hélicoptère.

+In June 2022, Blade announced a partnership with JetBlue in which JetBlue's Mosaic+ members would receive complimentary seats on Blade Airport helicopter transfers when connecting to or from JetBlue flights at JFK or EWR.

+Blade conducted a test flight of an EVTOL aircraft at Westchester County Airport on February 14, 2023, marking the first time that such a piloted aircraft was tested in the tri-state area.